cefsharptutorials/cefsharptutorials/_posts/2017-07-19-Videoguide-Displaying-HTML5.CSS3-in-CefSharp.md

 layout: post
 type: youtube
 yt-video-id: gphqZTCWoZE
-title: Displaying HTML5/CSS3 in CefSharp – a Videoguide
+title: [Videoguide] Displaying HTML5/CSS3 in CefSharp
 category: Video
 ---
 This video shows how to display HTML5 and CSS3 pages in WPF applications using CefSharp.